Fire ants (Solenopsis

 ants (Pogonomyrmex spp.) are

-notorious for their painful stings.
-In order to
+notorious for inflicting a painful sting.
+In order

-drive their stingers deep into the wound both ants
+to drive their stingers deep into the wound both

 their stingers home.
 A small injection of venom,